Managing Partner, Asia

 I think it’s my job to help prepare everyone on my team to ensure that we’re fully and effectively supporting the founders we work with.
 That means helping my team become sharper and more focused in their work, and helping them build their networks.
 So, the biggest thing I’d like to accomplish is really about nurturing my team and helping our founders succeed.

-Setting aside my mission as an MP of SoftBank Investment Advisers to commit to achieving good results for the LPs of the Fund, it is also my duty to build up my team, SBIAJ, to become a well-respected late stage VC firm in the region.
+Setting aside my mission as an MP of SoftBank Investment Advisers to commit to achieving good results for the LPs of the Fund, it is also my duty to build up my team, SBIAJ, to become a well-r

 What values do you bring to your work?